Primary Care

 Comments(0)

-Georgette D. Farmer, ARNP-C assists patients of internal medicine specialist Dr. Stephen Swengros from Watson Clinic South at 1033 N. Parkway Frontage Rd. in Lakeland.
+Georgette D. Farmer, ARNP-C assists patients of internal medicine specialist Dr. Stephen Swengros from Watson Clinic Highlands at 2300 E. County Road 540A in south Lakeland.
 Working together, these highly experienced medical providers offer a range of general primary care services, preventative screenings, and fast and comforting treatments for sick visits.
 They also honor same day appointments for established patients when a minor illness or injury demands more immediate attention.
-This service helps...
+This service...

 Read More